Find a courseExpand

 English language requirements

-An IELTS score of 7.0 in all areas is required for ALL applicants whose first language is not English.
+An IELTS score of 6.5 in all sections (reading, writing, listening and speaking) or equivalent scores in other tests such as TOFEL, OET, is required for ALL applicants whose first language is not English.

 How to apply

 Full time international applicants can also apply through UCAS